More and more people choose to train outdoors to enjoy the sun and fresh air.

 2. Another effective and homemade product is the Coca-Cola drink because it contains enough phosphoric acid, perfect for removing rust.

-Mix it with a little of water creating a paste and let it spend the whole night so that the oxide is released.
+Mix it with a little water creating a paste and spend the whole night releasing the oxide.

 Then you will brush under the water, rubbing it well.